ietf-tools/bibxml-service/docs/howto/develop-locally.rst

 Linting
 -------

+The project includes a mypy configuration, and it’s crucial that every contributor runs mypy to ensure valid typings.

+Most IDEs can lint code on any change and highlight problems in the editor.

 .. important:: Always lint your code.
 Ideally, make your IDE do it by default.

+Linting types properly requires mypy to be able to access imported modules.
-Linting does not require using Docker.
+However, this does not require running Docker at all times.
 If on macOS or Linux, instead you can:

 1. Create and active a Python 3.9 virtual environment using ``virtualenv``.
 2. Install requirements with ``pip install -r requirements.txt``.
+   (Don’t forget to repeat this step if requirements change later.)
 3. Make sure your IDE resolves to Python within the virtualenv.
    In case of VS Code, use the “Select Python interpreter…” command.

-The project includes a mypy configuration, and it’s required that you run mypy on your code to ensure valid typings.

-Most IDEs can lint code on any change and highlight problems in the editor.
-Some IDEs may require you to install mypy separately.
+.. note:: Some IDEs may require you to install mypy separately.

 .. note::